The Hertfordshire Regiment

 The Regimental Association has now disbanded, due to lack of surviving service personnel, and our role as the Regimental Museum has become increasingly vital in ensuring the story of this valiant volunteer regiment continues to be told.
 This website will help ensure their courage and sacrifice is not forgotten and enable people around the world to access our valuable collection.

-We need to raise £2800 to complete the website build as well as find support for the annual web hosting and maintenance costs (circa £1100 pa).
+As a registered charity of very limited means, it is essential we find support for the annual web hosting and maintenance costs (circa £1100 pa).

 How You Can Help

 Starting from £50 per year you can commit to an annual donation to support the running costs.

 We’ll include your name or logo on the website footer as well as on our Supporters Page.

 Whilst no donation is too small, we’ll add the name or logo of any person or company who gifts a sum of £25 or more to our Supporters Page.